This 2026 comparison focuses on four broker-focused options that are commonly positioned for exactly those needs:

 Syntellicore Dynamic Works

-Syntellicore is positioned by Dynamic Works as a Forex CRM + Back Office suite bundled with a Trader’s Room and built for multi-brand, multi-jurisdiction brokerage operations, with heavy emphasis on onboarding and automation.
+Dynamic Works’ Syntellicore is a robust Forex CRM + Back Office suite bundled with a Trader’s Room, native iOS/Android client facing mobile application and IB.Afiliate System, built for multi-brand, multi-jurisdiction brokerage operations, with heavy emphasis on onboarding and automation and customisation capabilities.

-The provider highlights integrations with major trading platforms such as MT4/MT5, cTrader, MatchTrader, and VertexFX, plus connectivity with 100+ payment service providers for funding flows.
+The provider highlights integrations with major trading platforms such as MT4/MT5, cTrader, MatchTrader, and DX Trade and Trade Locker, plus connectivity with 100+ payment service providers for funding flows VoIP, communication systems and more.

-It also promotes real-time KYC/AML automation using AI-based verification (including questionnaires and scoring) and communication integrations like telephony/VoIP, WhatsApp, SMS, and live chat to keep client interactions tracked inside the system.
+Syntellicore comes with built-in real-time KYC/AML automation using AI-based verification (including questionnaires and scoring) and communication integrations like telephony/VoIP, email, WhatsApp, SMS, and live chat to keep client interactions tracked inside the system.

 Comparison Table: Best CRMs for Forex Brokers in 2026